Karobben/Karobben-Work-Station/README.md

 ## <div id="Kivy">Kivy_animation_1.py</div>

-This script is orign from tshirtman, https://gist.github.com/tshirtman/5466755.<br>
+This script is origin from tshirtman, https://gist.github.com/tshirtman/5466755.<br>
 I customized it to python3.<br>
 If there has any offensive, please contack me and I will deleted it.